Flashing Headlights to Warn of Speed Traps Is Protected By the 1st Amendment But That Doesn’t Mean It’s Legal

 Flashing headlights is not a new concept.
 We have all driven down the road and saw someone flash their lights a few times.
 It is used to communicate when there is something up ahead of you that they have already passed while driving.
-In most situations, it is a warning that a policeman is performing their duty ahead, whether checking for drunk drivers, waiting with a speed detector, or dealing with some other situation.
+In most situations, it is a warning that a policeman is performing their duty ahead, whether checking for drunk drivers, waiting at a speed trap, or dealing with some other situation.

 Regardless of why someone is flashing their lights at you, it will usually make you slow down and check yourself to ensure that you aren’t doing anything that could be considered illegal driving habits.
 However, is the driver who is flashing their lights at you doing something illegal?